LAST UPDATED: June 12, 2020

 6.1 Special Offers, Updates and Research.
 We may occasionally send you information regarding our services, including educational offers and our newsletter.
 We also may occasionally contact you, your customers or other third parties related to you to inquire how you or such individuals use our services and how we might improve our services.
 We typically use names, email addresses and telephone numbers to send these communications and make these contacts.

-Out of respect for your privacy, if you no longer wish to receive our newsletter and promotional communications, or if you do not wish for us to contact you, your customers or related third parties for our own internal research purposes, you may opt-out by following the instructions included in each newsletter or communication, or by emailing us at firstname.lastname@example.org.
+Out of respect for your privacy, if you no longer wish to receive our newsletter and promotional communications, or if you do not wish for us to contact you, your customers or related third parties for our own internal research purposes, you may opt-out of receiving such communications by following the instructions included in each newsletter or communication, or by emailing us at firstname.lastname@example.org.
 You may also contact us by postal mail at: AppFolio, Inc., 50 Castilian Drive, Goleta, CA 93117.
 Note that there are certain email communications that you cannot opt-out of as a user of our services, as these notices are required for the continued optimal functionality of our services.

 7. EXTERNAL LINKS